Clara Tauson

-In 2021, her first year as a senior, she won her two first WTA singles titles at the Lyon Open and at Luxembourg Open on top of one Challenger and two ITF tournament wins.
-At the same time she broke into top 50 on the WTA rankings.
-Her 2022 season was marred by injuries, however, she managed to pass her first million US$ in prize money.
+In 2021, her first year as a senior, Tauson won her two first WTA Tour singles titles at the Lyon Open and at Luxembourg Open on top of one Challenger and two ITF tournament wins.
+This led to her entering the top 50 in the WTA rankings.
+Her 2022 and 2023 seasons were marred by injuries but since 2024 she has begun to move up again.
+In 2025 she managed to participate in all major tournaments for the first time.

+Tauson has also represented Denmark in the Billie Jean King Cup, with a win–loss record of 16–6 (as of January 2025).

 Personal life

-From 2019 till 2022 she attended Justine Henin's tennis academy in Belgium.
+From 2019 to 2022, she attended Justine Henin's tennis academy in Belgium.
 Former tennis player Michael Tauson is her uncle.

+Since 2025 her coach has been Kasper Elsvad, who is also her boyfriend.

 Career

-Overview

-Clara Tauson's talent for tennis was discovered when she was six years old.
-At 10, she left her local school to attend one that would allow her to focus on tennis.
-In the beginning she was often compared to Caroline Wozniacki, Denmark's best player at the time.
+Clara's talent for tennis was discovered when she was six years old.
+At ten, she left her local school to attend one that would allow her to focus on tennis.
+In the beginning, she was often compared to Caroline Wozniacki, Denmark's best player at the time.
 She did not find herself to be the same kind of player as Wozniacki, whom she saw as more of a baseline player.
 Clara Tauson started playing junior tournaments in 2013 age 10.
 Her family financed her until 2017 when she started playing professional tournaments.
-In 2019, she became a full time professional.
+In 2019, she became a full-time professional.
 She focuses on singles but has also played doubles tournaments and Fed Cup.

-2009-2016: Early career and Danish champion
+2011–2016: Early career and Danish champion

-Tauson started playing tennis at age six.
-In 2011 she won the U9 tournament at the Zealand championships and the club championship for the U10.
+In 2011, Clara Tauson won the U9 tournament at the Zealand championships and the club championship for the U10.
 In 2014, she became triple Danish U12 champion, winning girls' singles, girls' doubles and mixed doubles with Holger Rune.
 She debuted on the Tennis Europe junior tour on 26 August 2013.
 Her first tournament victory came in 2015.

 In February 2016, Tauson debuted on the ITF Junior Circuit, the premier level for worldwide competition among U18 tennis players.
 During the year she reached five finals, winning one.
 In girls' doubles she reached four finals, winning one.
 In August 2016, aged 13, she won the Danish Tennis Championship, beating Hannah Viller Møller in the final, and breaking the record of Caroline Wozniacki, who won it aged 14.
 She was awarded Danish Junior Tennis Player of the Year for 2016 for her overall performance.